-7 years ago, Malaysia was invaded, this is the story of the invaders.
+In 2013, Malaysia was invaded.
+This is the story of the invaders.

 Subscribe to our Telegram channel for the latest updates on current issues.

-It has been 7 years since boats crossed the Sulu sea carrying a group of around 200 men who were determined to reclaim what they thought was part of their ancient kingdom.
+It’s been several years since boats crossed the Sulu sea carrying a group of around 200 men who were determined to reclaim what they thought was part of their ancient kingdom.

 They were the part of the Royal Army of Sulu, a group under the command of the late Jamalul Kiram III – a self-proclaimed monarch of a kingdom that used to be one of the largest in Southeast Asia.